March 29, 2023

-Let’s stroll through this online garden and discover interesting flowers you can bring into your home and life.
+Let’s stroll through this online flower garden and discover interesting flowers you can bring into your home and life.
 I document flowers I come across in my daily life for you to enjoy.
 I add care tips and any information that might be useful or interesting.
-I have always enjoyed gardening and flowers and therefore everywhere I go and travel I am always attracted by the color, beauty, and fragrances of the plants and flowers therefore decided to document some of these encounters and journeys.

 Annuals